Eviltr0N/mqtt_assignment/README.md

 # Job Test: Firmware Developer

 ## Task Overview:
-As part of the hiring process for the Firmware Developer position at Nistantritech Private Limited, we have designed a practical task to evaluate your skills in firmware development, communication protocols, and IoT integration.
+As part of the hiring process for the Firmware Developer position at Company, we have designed a practical task to evaluate your skills in firmware development, communication protocols, and IoT integration.
 This test involves reading sensor data using I2C or One-Wire communication and posting the data to ThingsBoard using MQTT.